 The aim of Quantitative Interpretation (QI) is, through the use of amplitude analysis, to predict lithology and fluid content away from the well bore.

-DUG offers three major product lines with respect to Quantitative Interpretation services.
+DUG offers two major product lines with respect to Quantitative Interpretation services.
 The different offerings are tailored to suit the amount and type of input data that is available and what study objectives are required to be met.
 Each of these products can be applied to both 2D and 3D seismic data.